LauLauThom/Fiji-RoiClickTools/README.md

 In Fiji, simply activate the *ROI 1-click tools* update site.
 In ImageJ, copy the file "Roi 1-Click Tools.ijm" to the folder *ImageJ\macros\toolsets*.

 To display the toolbar, click the `>>` on the right side of the ImageJ toolbar, and select the ROI 1-click tools entry.

+__N.B__: For optimal functioning, the macro toolset requires ImageJ >= 1.52r.

 ## Configuration
 Double-click on any of the ROI 1-click tool icon to configure the shape and options.